From Then Til Now: Kentucky History at A Glance

 1964

-President Lyndon Johnson launches his War on Poverty initiatives from Martin County.
+President Lyndon Johnson launched his War on Poverty initiatives from Martin County.
 Among other things, the War on Poverty created Medicare and Medicaid, expanded Social Security benefits, made the Food Stamp Act permanent, and established the Job Corps, the VISTA program, the federal work-study program, and Head Start.
 (LB) Library photo by Cecil Stoughton.

 1966

-Kentucky passes the first statewide comprehensive Civil Rights Act in the South.
+Kentucky passed the first statewide comprehensive Civil Rights Act in the South.
 The act prohibits discrimination in employment and public accommodations based on race, national origin, color, and religion.
 It also disallows housing discrimination.

 1976

-The Kentucky Oral History Commission is created.
+The Kentucky Oral History Commission was created.
 It remains the only state agency of its kind in the United States committed to statewide oral history documentation through granting programs and outreach.
 The Kentucky Historical Society administers KOHC.

 1983